Villas at Five Forks

 This cozy 55+ town home community has just 90 residences, and with its park-like setting and pretty homes, it has an understated, welcoming ambiance.
-Villas at Five Forks started in 2008, with building continuing today.
+Villas at Five Forks started in 2008 and wrapped up in 2013.
 Lanes are tree-lined and have sidewalks.
 Grassy areas are nicely landscaped with short trees and bushes.
 Homes are one story with four units per building (a new triplex building is now open, too).
 Sizes range from approximately 1,720 square feet to 2,200 square feet, and each home has two to three bedrooms and two to two and a half baths.
 All homes have a glass sunroom with a vaulted ceiling.

 The quad buildings have pitched roofs, and exteriors are white or light-colored vinyl with red brick or faux stone.
 Entryways are recessed, and all garages are large enough for two cars.

-Prices begin in the mid- to high-$200,000s.
-Please verify this price with a Realtor as prices may change.
+Prices begin in the mid-$300,000s.
+The HOA is about $455 per month.
+Please verify this with a Realtor as prices may change.

 The grounds are dotted with ponds here and there, and the well-appointed clubhouse sits at the west end of the community.
 It is where residents gather for morning coffee, an afternoon workout in the fitness center or a swim in the outdoor heated pool.